Azure/avdaccelerator/workload/docs/deploy-custom-image.md

   - **Distribution group** - Input the distribution group for receiving alerts (emails) on the build status.
   - **Existing log analytics workspace** - Select if using existing log analytics workspace selecting the checkbox.
 - **Resource naming** blade:
-  - **Custom resource naming** - select the checkbox to input names for the resources. when not selecting the checkbox, the deployment will use the AVD accelerator naming standard.
+  - **Custom resource naming** - select the checkbox to input names for the resources. when not selecting the checkbox, the deployment will use the Azure Virtual Desktop accelerator naming standard.
 - **Resource tagging** blade:
   - **Custom resource tags** - select the checkbox to provide information that will be used to create tags on resources and resource groups.